-Winter squash are packed with vitamins, minerals and antioxidants that offer plenty of health benefits.
+Winter squash is packed with vitamins, minerals and antioxidants that offer plenty of potential health benefits.

 The flesh of winter squash, which varies in colour from yellow to bright orange, is an excellent source of beta-carotene, a nutrient that is converted into vitamin A in the body.
-Beta carotene is also a potent antioxidant.
-Studies suggest that a diet high in beta-carotene may ward off certain types of cancer and heart disease.
+Beta-carotene also acts as a potent antioxidant.
+Studies suggest that a diet high in beta-carotene helps guard againsyt cardiovascular disease.

-Carotenoids, including beta carotene, are fat soluble which means they’re best absorbed in the body if they’re eaten with a little bit of fat or oil.
+Carotenoids, including beta-carotene, are fat-soluble which means they’re best absorbed if they’re eaten with a little bit of fat in a meal.
 All you need is 3 to 5 grams of oil with a meal, about one teaspoon, to boost your body’s beta-carotene absorption.
 Cooking also improves the availability of beta-carotene in foods.

 Nutrient information per ½ cup (125 ml) cooked winter squash (average of all varieties):

-Unlike summer squash (e.g. zucchini), winter squash arrive late in the growing season.
-In Canada, winter squash are available from August through March.
+Unlike summer squash (e.g. zucchini), winter squashes arrive late in the growing season.
+In Canada, winter squashes are available from August through March.